 How many times we can use h1 tag?

-It is recommended to use h1 tags only one time per page.
-You can use sub-headings <h2>, <h3>, etc as much as you want to break down the main topic into subsections.
+It is recommended to use only 1 h1 tag per page.
+You can use sub-headings <h2>, <h3>, <h4>, etc as much as you want to break down the main topic into subsections.